Ever since 2020, the world has seemed a lot more unpredictable.Â

 âWork smarter, not harderâ is such a clichĂ©, but we all know thereâs truth to it.
 If you have a successful campaign, take the best bits and break them out to reuse on different platforms.
 Share thought leadership on social media and boost the post to reach more eyes.
 If your paid campaign did well in one demographic, try to segment it further and re-distribute.
 Take a piece of content and turn it into a multi-post series, distributing each of those.
 You do not need to reinvent the wheel if youâve found success with one tactic.

-In this post by Curtis Smith, he interviews PR expert Rachel Neff from Finn Partners on how her team gets every last drop of benefit from a Guaranteed Media Placement.
+In this post, our team interviews PR expert Rachel Neff from Finn Partners on how her team gets every last drop of benefit from a branded content campaign.

 Target exactly who needs to hear what your brand is saying

 This is one of the biggest benefits of paid media campaigns: audience targeting.
 Rely heavily on your audience personas and speak directly to them, with content messaging and specific targeting.
-Brandpoint’s targeting options like Guaranteed Section Fronts make it easy to narrow in on age, location, job title, salary range, etc. so you can make sure youâre spending your paid media budget on the audience that you want to hear your story.
+Brandpoint’s targeting options within engagement and regional campaigns make it easy to narrow in on geographic location so you can make sure youâre spending your paid media budget on the audience that you want to hear your story.

 PR teams should integrate with marketing, immediately